-Banana bread is a recipe that took me a long time to get right, but now that I know what works, I make it all the time.
+Banana bread is a recipe that took me a long time to get right, but now that I have it down, I make it all the time.
 It’s my go-to when I need a favor from someone, something to bring to a brunch, or when I’m leaving my husband for 4 days on a work trip.
 He won’t miss me if there’s banana bread in the fridge.
 I’d venture to say that this banana bread is the BEST, especially considering it’s dairy-free and all combinations of flour I’ve tried work well.
 There is nothing better than a house that smells like banana bread, and not feeling guilty when you need a second (or third) piece.

-makes 1 loaf or 12 muffins
+Makes 1 loaf or 12 muffins

 3-4 medium over ripe bananas